 Long strength endurance brick

-45 minutes very light run straight into a 2 and a half hour steady ride then straight back into a 45 minute run with 15mins, 10mins and 5 minutes at tempo pace, with 5 minutes recovery between each tempo segment.
+45 minutes very light run straight into a two and a half hour steady ride then straight back into a 45 minute run with 15 mins, 10 mins and 5 mins at tempo pace, with 5 mins recovery between each tempo segment.

 This is a great session because the time adds up to a meaty 4-hour session.
 You have forgotten about that first 45 minute run by the time it comes round to your second run and you also have some intensity in there to spice things up.
 Remember that because your legs are so warmed up from the first run you’ll probably feel pretty strong.